aiolifx/aiolifx/README.md

     - register
     - unregister

 You then start the LifxDiscovery task in asyncio.
-It will register any new light is finds.
+It will register any new light it finds.
 All the method communicating with the bulb can be passed a callback function to react to the bulb response.
 The callback should take 2 parameters: